 The craziest time to visit is major holiday weekends.
 Avoid these weekends if at all possible.

-WHAT TO WEAR and WHAT TO BRING for your Antelope Canyon hike
+WHAT TO WEAR and WHAT TO BRING On Your Antelope Canyon Hike

 - Dress in layers.
 Expect the canyon to be about 5 degrees cooler than above in summer, and about 10 degrees cooler in winter.